opws/opws-dataset/README.md

 #### accept

 A space-separated token string of what identifiers the site needs to reset passwords.
-(Usually some combination od "email" and/or "username".)
+(Usually some combination of "email" and/or "username".)

 When sites *require multiple* identifiers, they are joined with a plus (`+`).